Table of Contents

 Send your funds from Ethereum to Celer’s L2 by splitting the fee among all those who share the single transaction.

-Operate within channels, “off-chain”, with negligible costs and great speed,
+Operate within channels, “off-chain”, with negligible costs and great speed, without worrying about disconnected users.

 If desired, return these tokens to the main chain, again sharing the transaction fee with those who wish to do so at the same time.